 How do online reservations work?

-By sending the reservation request, we can collect your information and get back to you with an accurate answer as to what is currently available.
-Due to high demand for services, we have found that this more efficient than phone tag, and so encourage everyone to use the online form.
-Rooms are not guaranteed until we have confirmed everything with you.
-The form offers 2 options: ready to reserve, or simply inquiring if dates are available.
+For your convenience the online form has 2 options: ready to reserve, or simply inquiring about dates.
+We'll get back to you with an accurate answer as to what is currently available.
+Due to high demand for services, we have found that this better than phone tag, and so encourage everyone to use the online form.
+Rooms are only guaranteed when everything has been confirmed with you.

 It’s my cat’s first visit.
 Can I check on my cat while I’m away?

-Yes.
-We’re happy to answer inquiries by e-mail daily, except on weekends.
-Please wait until partway through the visit.
-Cats need time to settle in and adjust to the routine.
+Sure!
+We’re happy to answer inquiries by e-mail, except on weekends.
+Waiting until partway through the visit gives them time to settle in and adjust to the routine.

 Can I drop in for a tour?

-Sorry, we don’t allow walk ins.
-Tours are no longer available, but a virtual tour is here on our website.
-We have installed glass in the reception area, so when you drop off your cat, you can peek through and see what a typical room is like.
-We can’t guarantee you will get a specific room, however each and every room has a full sized window.
+We are pleased to provide a virtual tour here on our website.
+Sorry, walk ins are not allowed.
+Tours are suspended until further notice.
+Glass has been installed in the reception area, so when you drop off your cat, you can see what a typical room is like.
+We can’t guarantee you will get a specific room, however each and every room has a full size window and also gets sunlight for part of the day.

 What do I need to bring?

 Bring your cat’s usual food and treats, and a toy if you like.
-Fishing poles are popular.
-Please don’t bring bowls and blankets as these get mixed up in the dishwasher and laundry.
-Please send your boarding application and proof of rabies and distemper vaccines ahead of time.
-Remember to apply flea control at home.
+Everything else is provided here.
+Please don’t bring bowls/beds/blankets as these get mixed up in the dishwasher and laundry.
+Remember to send your boarding application and proof of rabies and distemper vaccines ahead of time, and apply flea control at home.

 Do all the cats play together?
 Can my 2 cats stay in the same room?

-We do not ever combine your cats and someone else’s cats in the same suite, or in the play area.
+Your cats and someone else’s cats are never combined in the same suite, or in the play area.
 Only cats from the same family are allowed contact.
-2 cats can occupy a suite, if they get along. .

 How often are the cats exercised?